itucsdb1526/itucsdb1526/docs/developer/enes.rst

 Local Races
 -------------------

-| Local Races page uses raceinfos table which has many references to other tables. raceinfos table consists of 8 attributes which are track_id, year_id, dr1_id, dr2_id, dr3_id, nation_id, fastestdr_id, and fastest_time.
-This table has add, delete, update, and search operations.
+| Local Races page uses raceinfos table which has many references to other tables. raceinfos table consists of 8 attributes which are track_id, year_id, dr1_id, dr2_id, dr3_id, nation_id, fastestdr_id, and fastest_time.This table has add, delete, update, and search operations.
 It's functions for operations are defined in raceinfos.py file.
 Primary key is (track_id, year_id).
 There are codes below to create table.

 .. code-block:: python